 Eyes Closed or Swollen

 Swollen and/or closed eyes are more a symptom than a disease in and of itself.
+Credit: ATPDehydration, bacterial infections, trauma, poor nutrition and water conditions, ear abscesses, deficient in vitamin A are all viable causes, as is respiratory infection (deadly) and metabolic bone disease (debilitating).

 Use common sense here.
 If you just changed the turtles water and their eyes look squinty, red and they are rubbing them – it's quite likely chlorine or chloromines in the water.
 If there is gooey stuff (like humans eyes after waking) and/or they don't open their eyes after being out of water for a bit, then you need to go to a vet – it could be diet related or conjunctivitis.
 If the infection is left long enough, your turtles eyes will need to be lanced and no, not by you – don't pass out on me.
 Either way, your little pet is going to need antibiotics.